-The delivery of our Mathematics program at Mackellar Primary School is based on a real life teaching approach and follows a research-based structured classroom program that combines these features:
+The delivery of our Mathematics program at Mackellar Primary School is based on a structured classroom program that combines the following features:

-- Structured numeracy sessions incorporating a Warm Up, Mini Lesson, Student Activity and a Reflection.
+- Structured numeracy sessions incorporating a Warm Up, Introduction, Student Activity and a Reflection

 - Continuous monitoring and assessment

 The use of hands-on materials is also a strong element of the numeracy session.
-Materials are manipulated to develop a student’s understanding of a concept and students are encouraged to build their own ways of doing mathematics.
+Material is manipulated to develop a student’s understanding of a concept and students are encouraged to build their own ways of doing mathematics.

 Our Mathematics program builds students understanding of mathematical concepts around the areas of Number and Algebra, Measurement and Geometry and Statistics and Probability.
-Student’s proficiency in the fluency, understanding, problem solving and reasoning of these concepts is developed throughout numeracy lessons.
+Student’s proficiency in the understanding, problem solving, fluency and reasoning of these concepts is developed throughout numeracy lessons.

-We aim to ensure that our students are confident, creative users and communicators of mathematics who are able to investigate and recognize the connections between mathematics and their daily life.
+We aim to ensure that our students are confident, creative users and communicators of mathematics who are able to investigate and recognise the connections between mathematics and their daily life.

 Numeracy sessions are conducted for a minimum of five hours a week.